KnetMiner/knetminer-schemas/semantic-motif-taxonomy/knet-motif-categories-doc/DifferentialExpression.md

-# Class: Association based on Differential Gene Expression (DifferentialExpression)
+# Class: Differential Expression (DifferentialExpression)

 _A variant of the `GeneExpression` category, to specifically state that an association is based_